zogar1993/jsonkraken/README.md

 A JsonValue is always a consistent json representation should it be serialized.
 This means it verifies the following in all its operations:

-- Added an element, its type is valid (JsonValue, Boolean, String, Char or Number, and they may be null).
+- Added an element, its type is valid (See 'Valid Types').
 - Added a JsonValue, it does not provoke a circular reference.
 - Added a String, it is compliant with the [JSON Specification](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf)

 In cases where the validation fails, an exception will be thrown.

 #### Valid Types

+- Boolean
+- String
+- Char
+- Number
+- JsonValue
+- Map<\*,*>
+- Iterable<\*>
+- Array<\*>
+- null

-Some valid types are altered for consistency:
+Some valid types shall be altered for consistency:
 - A Number element (Byte, Short, Int, Long, Float and Double) will be converted to Double.
 This should not be an issue except in extreme cases.
 - A Char element will be converted to String.
+- Map will be converted to JsonObject
+- Iterable will be converted to JsonArray
+- Array will be converted to JsonArray

 ## JsonValue creation from scratch